4300 N Josey Ln Suite 100 Carrollton, TX 75010

 How long do dentures last?

-Traditional dentures last about 5 to 10 years.
+Traditional dentures last 5 to 10 years.
 Wear or changes in the shape of your gums and jaw can also impact how long they last.
 Implant-supported dentures are more stable and can last much longer.
 These dentures can last 15 to 20 years or more with proper care.

 Can I upgrade to implant dentures if I have removable dentures?

-But our dentist will need to check the health of your gums and jawbone before you make the switch.
+Yes, you can get implant dentures if you have removable dentures.
+But we’ll need to check the health of your gums and jawbone before you make the switch.
 We will have to ensure you have enough bone to support the implants.

 Can dentures be repaired if they break?